Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 - Spray wax: these waxes come in spray bottles and are the easiest ones to apply.

 Paste and liquid forms of waxes are better and more durable than spray waxes.
-So, I recommend you to use any of these two options.
+So, I recommend you use any of these two options.

 However, if you’re a complete beginner in the car detailing world, you should consider buying a spray wax since it’s the easiest option to apply.